ausdebating/constitution/constitution.rst

 #.
 The financial year of the Association is:

-   #. the period of time commencing on the date of incorporation of the Association and ending on the following 31 January, and
+   #. the period of time commencing on the date of incorporation of the Association and ending on the following 31 December, and
    #. each period of 12 months after the expiration of the previous financial year of the Association, commencing on 1 January and ending on the following 31 December.